PJSoftware/go-chernopengl/doc/17-textures.md

 Our `Texture.Bind()` has a `slot` parameter.
 (In the original `C++` code it was specified as an optional parameter with a default of 0; `Go` does not support optional parameters so we'll need to explicitly specify `0`.
 This is not exactly _bad_!)

 Note that a modern PC running `OpenGL` will likely have 32 slots available whereas a smart phone may have 8.
 However, whatever the number your platform has, it is possible to query `OpenGL` to find out the upper limit.

+### Using Texture

+To tell our shader to use our texture (and which slot to use) we pass it in as a uniform.
+Sort of.

+It's not really an integer slot, it's a `sampler` slot.
+This is "a bit hazy, and a bit weird"!

+We need to:

+- send an integer uniform to our shader
+- the integer is the slot we have bound the texture to.
+- In the shader code we use that integer to sample from the texture.